mmithril/bitsocket/index.md

-# Live DEMO - want to give it a try?
+# Live DEMO

+Want give it a try?
 There is a simple demo of our implementation:

 1. Connect to the WebSocket at

-        TODO
+        bitsocket-demo.bitrich.info:8080

 2. Send any JSON payload with following data to subscribing a channel: